 Try clothing layers for warmth

 For small dogs in particular, sweaters are not a joke, they’re actually very important during the cold weather.
 Small dogs have a larger surface area for their body weight and benefit greatly not only from a warm shirt but also from booties.
-Editor-in-Chief for Pet Health Network, Jane Harrell, confirms that dog clothing is no laughing matter.
+Former Editor-in-Chief for Pet Health Network, Jane Harrell, confirms that dog clothing is no laughing matter.
 “My adopted Italian Greyhound, Fiona, doesn’t love the winter cold so I bundle her up in a sweater, a winter jacket, leg warmers, a neck warmer and am looking into getting booties to help her weather the Maine winter.”
 If you do get booties for your dog, Dr. Nichalas urges that you make sure they’re well-fitted and have good grip to prevent causing slips and falls.

 Don’t leave your dog inside of a parked car